 This Italian ricotta pie is also a very simple and uncomplicated recipe.
-Italians love making this ricotta pie and this pizzelle recipe (an Italian thin cookie) at the holidays.
-Both are very simple and so good.
+I love making this ricotta pie, my Amaretto tiramisu and this pizzelle recipe (an Italian thin cookie) at the holidays.
+All are very simple and so good.

 It makes a great make ahead dessert and it is just so delicious.

 The ricotta pie will a need a little time to set up in the refrigerator after cooling but it is well worth the wait.
 It is at this point that it goes from a custardy texture to a smooth and dense pie.

 If I have time, I love doing a little extra and making a blackberry simple syrup to drizzle over the top since the blackberries go so well with the lemon in this ricotta pie.

 The ingredients for this ricotta pie are so simple.
 Most of the items you probably already have in your kitchen.
 Here is what you need:

 - Sour cream